molecula/documentation/cloud/cloud-databases/_posts/2022-11-18-cloud-db-manage.md

 This page provides an overview of FeatureBase databases and links to guide you through the process of creating databases and tables.

-FeatureBase databases are clusters of FeatureBase nodes which act as dedicated resources to load and query data from an external data source.
+FeatureBase databases are clusters of FeatureBase nodes that act as dedicated resources to load and query your data from an external data source

 ## Before you begin